1) What does Schwalbe mean by "sociological mindfulness?"

 3) Why does Schwalbe say we should bother with sociological mindfulness?

 4)What are some ways that you might live your life differently or view aspects of your life differently if you live with sociological mindfulness?
-(Try to be as specific as possible.
-This is a good place to start for your next post.)
 One example is from the slam poem Touchscreen poem we watched.
 If you realize that people are influenced by living in this age of technology that is sociological imagination.
 And if you question the influence of technology on you and make conscious choices about how to let it influence you, that is sociological mindfulness.

 So, I think there are 2 critical aspects to sociological mindfulness.